How to Backup Dropbox to External Hard Drive?

 Method 2 – AOMEI Backupper

-The AOMEI Backupper is a data backup software that makes it easy to backup Dropbox to hard drive on Windows.
+The AOMEI Backupper is a data backup software that makes it easy to backup Dropbox to a hard drive on Windows.
 It works on Windows XP, Vista, 7, 8, and 10.
 Check out how to carry out the process below:

 Step 1 – Plug in your external drive and be sure that your PC detects it.